-Instead of a URL like this: https://detroitinternetmarketing.com/?p=1071, you should structure it to look like this: https://detroitinternetmarketing.com/social-media-marketing.those two URLs technically point to the social media marketing webpage on our site, but the second one is more user friendly.
-It shows people what the page is about before they ever start reading the content.
+Instead of a URL like this: https://detroitinternetmarketing.com/?p=1071, you should structure it to look like this: https://detroitinternetmarketing.com/social-media-marketing/.
+Those two URLs technically point to the social media marketing webpage on our site, but the second one is more user friendly.
+It shows people what the page is about before they ever read the content.

-Adding keywords to your URLs is one of the easiest ways to optimize website content and emphasize the intent of a post.
-Any article or webpage you put on your site should have a target keyword regularly mentioned in the content.
-This acts as a guideline of sorts for the writing itself.
-Include the target word or phrase in your URL structure for proper SEO optimization.
+Adding keywords to your URLs is one of the easiest ways to optimize website content and emphasize the search intent.
+Any blog post or webpage you put on your site should have a target keyword regularly mentioned in the content.
+This gives search engines something to grab onto and establishes your brand as an authority on the subject.
+Include the target word or phrase in your URL structure for keyword optimization.

 3 – Eliminate Stop Words